RmondJone/RmondJone.github.io/content/posts/licenses/jsontophp.md

 THESE EXCLUSIONS OR LIMITATIONS WILL APPLY REGARDLESS OF WHETHER OR NOT JsonToPHP OR ANY OF ITS AFFILIATES HAS BEEN WARNED OF THE POSSIBILITY OF SUCH DAMAGES.

-OTHER THAN FOR THE TYPES OF LIABILITY WE CANNOT LIMIT BY LAW, WE LIMIT OUR LIABILITY TO YOU TO THE GREATER OF $20.00 USD OR 100% OF ANY AMOUNT OF FEES YOU HAVE PAID UNDER YOUR CURRENT PLAN WITH JsonToPHP.
+OTHER THAN FOR THE TYPES OF LIABILITY WE CANNOT LIMIT BY LAW, WE LIMIT OUR LIABILITY TO YOU OF $1.00 USD

 **Indemnification**